inammar/Reqres-API-Testing-with-Postman/README.md

             pm.expect(jsonData.data).to.have.property('email');
         });

-•	Test Case 3: POST /api/users
+•	Test Case 3: GET /api/users/{id}

-o	Objective: Verify that the API creates a new user.
+o	Objective: Verify that the API does not return user with indicated ID.

 o	Test Steps:

-1. Send a POST request to /api/users with valid data in the request body (e.g., { "name": "John", "job": "Developer" }).
+1. Send a GET request to /api/users/{id} with a non existing user ID (e.g., GET /api/users/23).

-2. Verify the response status code is 201 Created.
+2. Verify the response status code is 404 Not Found.

+ Tests in Postman:

+        //assertion test to verify response status
+        pm.test("Status code is 404", function () {
+            pm.response.to.have.status(404);
+        });

+•	Test Case 4: GET /api/unknown

+o	Objective: Verify that the API correctly returns a list of all available color resources.

+o	Test Steps:

+1. Send a GET request to /api/unknown.

-3. Check that the response contains the name and job fields, and their values are correct.
+2. Check that the response status code is 200 OK.

+   Tests in Postman:

+        //assertion test to verify response status
+        pm.test("Status code is 200", function () {
+            pm.response.to.have.status(200);
+        });

 Other test steps and Postman tests will be added later.